National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/research-story.md

 * **Investigator**: Remind me what a DUR is?

-* **N**: Oh right.
-A *d*ata *u*se *r*equest describes your upcoming project.
+* **N**: A *d*ata *u*se *r*equest describes your upcoming project.
 Once a committee approves your proposal, your project's code and data are protected in this workspace allotted on the NIH cloud.^[The NIH "Enclave" is detailed in @sec-data-analysis.]
 Everyone on your project uses this dedicated workspace too.
 But they don't have to submit additional DURs --your grant them permission to join yours.^[DURs are the topic of @sec-data-analysis.]

 * **I**: Umm, I think I got it.

 * **N**: It will make sense once you get it into it.
 Skim the example DUR proposals I'm sending now.
-Then start filling out this link/worksheet? .
+Then start filling out this online form.
 Get as far as you can, and then I'll help with the rest.
-If there's something I can't help with, I'll ask a friend.
+If there's something I don't know, I'll ask a friend.
 The DUR application process will take about an hour.
 Then the proposal will likely be approved within a week or two.
 In the meantime, we can talk about potential collaborators.

-Team building & collaborating
+Team building & collaborating {#sec-story-team}
 ----------------------------------------------

 :::{.callout-note icon=false}